That subject line might seem a bit harsh, but I think it’s appropriate based on the amount of hype and FOMO surrounding social media.

 Your time and money are better spent on digital efforts that directly grow your practice and benefit your patients.
 There are only so many hours in the day and dollars in the bank, so concentrating them on the most effective methods is vital to the health of your practice.

-Unlike social media, “podiatrist near me” Google search ads are an example of a more direct and relevant way of generating patient appointments.
-By being present in Google search results, you and your services become a viable option to a member of your local community searching foot and ankle care.
+Unlike social media, “podiatrist near me” Google Ads are an example of a more direct and relevant way of generating patient appointments.
+By being present in Google search results, you and your services become a viable option to a member of your local community searching for foot and ankle care.

 By spending your valuable resources on direct, measurable podiatry marketing efforts instead of social media, you’ll more successfully generate patient appointments and a return on your digital marketing investment.